by John W. Ritenbaugh

-What exciting, inspiring and hope filled events to anticipate!
-We can look forward to the return of Jesus Christ, the restoration of the government of God, and an earth released from the oppression of Satan and sin.
+What exciting, inspiring, and hope-filled events to anticipate!
+We can look forward to the return of Jesus Christ, the restoration of the government of God, and the earth released from the oppression of Satan and sin.
 From other scriptures, we know we also eagerly await our resurrection and inheritance of the Kingdom of God!

-One of the memories that I have about this day is that Mr. Herbert W. Armstrong preached his last sermon on Trumpets in 1985.
+A memory I have about this day is that Herbert W. Armstrong preached his last sermon on Trumpets in 1985.
 Interestingly, he died exactly four months to the day later, on January 16, 1986.
 It is intriguing that Mr. Armstrong, to whom God disclosed so much about prophecy and the Kingdom of God, would give his final sermon on that day.
-Even more interesting is that a major portion of the sermon was "Are You Listening?"
+Even more interesting is that a major portion of the sermon asked, "Are you listening?"

 Are we listening to what God says about this day?